Starbreeze Studios: Post-merger (2002–2009)

 After the release of Escape from Butcher Bay, Starbreeze again encountered financial difficulties after having not received a significant royalty payment from Vivendi.
 It sold part of its motion capture and animation department to a British company, Centroid.
 However, the game helped set Starbreeze's reputation as a studio capable of making good licensed titles.
-With the help of Union Entertainment, an intermediary company, Starbreeze signed an agreement with Majesco Entertainment for a new title set within The Darkness universe owned by Top Cow Comics on July 16, 2004.
+With the help of Union Entertainment, an intermediary company, Starbreeze signed an agreement with Majesco for a new title set within The Darkness universe owned by Top Cow Comics on July 16, 2004.
 Midway through the game's development, Majesco underwent restructuring because of financial difficulties, shifted its focus, and dropped the game.
 2K Games stepped up and acquired the publishing rights.
 2K extended the game's development cycle, and asked Starbreeze to develop a multiplayer mode for the game.
 The Darkness was released in 2007.
 It fared worse than the team expected critically, but its commercial performance was satisfactory, selling more than 1 million copies worldwide.

 After working on two different licensed games, the team intended to develop its own games.
 A game named Kano, involving mind-reading, was started but was never completed.
 After the release of The Darkness, the company signed a two-project contract with Vivendi.
 One of the games was a new property known as Polaris.
 The game was set in a post-apocalyptic environment.
 Players were tasked to overcome snowstorms, and defeat terrorists and monsters cooperatively with other players.
 Vivendi was not convinced the game would succeed and adjusted the contract to a remake of Escape from Butcher Bay, The Chronicles of Riddick: Assault on Dark Athena.
 Vivendi originally named the game Riddick 2 but Starbreeze disagreed claiming the name would raise expectations among gamers that the remake might not be able to deliver.
 Vivendi's subsidiary Sierra Entertainment was set to publish the game.
 After the merger between Activision and Vivendi, the new company began streamlining Vivendi and put the game, along with Brütal Legend, and Ghostbusters: The Video Game up for sale.
 Atari eventually acquired the publishing rights and the game was released in 2009.